Buying Property in Portugal: An Expert Guide

 Can US citizens buy property in Portugal?

-Absolutely!
+You may be wondering, “Can Americans buy property in Portugal?
+And the answer is absolutely!
 There are no restrictions for foreigners, so US citizens can freely purchase property in Portugal.
 Whether you’re looking for a vacation home or a permanent residence, buying a house in Portugal is straightforward for Americans.

 How long can you stay in Portugal if you buy a property?